pedroquintanilha/JavaFX-GUI/README.md

 ![](images/i3.PNG)

-When the button "show all" is clicked, a table with id, name and email of all people is shown.
+When the button "Show All" is clicked, a table with id, name and email of all people is shown.

 ![](images/i4.PNG)